edgio-docs/edgio-docs/src/pages/guides/basics/deployments.md

 ## GitLab CI/CD {/*gitlab-cicd*/}

-Here is an example GitLab CI/CD configuration that deploys your site to {{ PRODUCT_NAME }}:
+Here is an example GitLab CI/CD configuration that deploys your site to {{ PRODUCT }}:

 This guide assumes: